 The following table sets forth information regarding outstanding equity awards held by our named executive officers as of December 31, 2019.
-It is based on the initial public offering price of \$20.00 per share.
+It assumes an initial public offering price of \$17.00 (the midpoint of the price range set forth on the cover page of this prospectus).
 Dr. Audoly did not hold any outstanding equity awards as of December 31, 2019.